How to prepare and cook a turkey

 One gift you don’t want to give to family and friends over the festive season is food poisoning.
 If you follow the safe preparation and cooking advice, your Christmas meal should be one to remember – for all the right reasons.

-Choosing your bird
+Choosing your turkey

 - a whole turkey